 - Remove beef from pan and set aside.
 Add diced onion to pan and cook for 4-5 minutes, or until onion begins to turn translucent.
 Add garlic, stir, and cook for 1 additional minute.

-- Bring to a boil, cover, and reduce heat to low.
-Simmer until tortellini are cooked through (according to your pasta's package directions).
+- Bring to a simmer, cover, and reduce heat to low.
+Simmer until tortellini are cooked through (check your pasta's package directions for cooking times).

 - Remove from heat, ladle into bowls, and top with fresh chopped parsley before serving.